 6. MarineLand Magniflow Canister Filter

 There are 4 baskets inside to hold filtration media.
 Filter media is included in the kit to help you set up the filter as soon as you get it.
-Flow rate is not adjustable on the filter.
+The flow rate is not adjustable on the filter.

 Sump Filtration for Large Aquariums